Kronos3/fpp-rust/fpp_lsp_parser/README.md

 top level of the crate is directly from Rust Analyzer.
 The FPP parsing code can be found in `src/grammar`.

+The primary difference between this parser and the parser in `fpp_parser` is that this parser simply groups tokens in syntactical nodes while the `fpp_parser` extracts semantic meaning from the token stream.
+The semantic meaning is lossy meaning you cannot recreate the original token stream from the AST.
+This parser's grouping is lossless meaning the original source text can be recreated.
+This makes it a good fit with operations and transformations that operate on the source text rather on the language semantics.

-This parser will interface with the language server to provide semantic highlighting, edits, formatting, auto-complete etc.
+This parser interfaces with the language server to provide semantic highlighting, edits, formatting, auto-complete etc. It can also be used standalone for formatting.